Skip to main content

 How we propose balancing the books and protecting services

-We aim to protect valued local services by continuing to make savings by:
+Our plans to protect valued local services by reducing costs and achieving savings include:

-• Continuing to find new ways to provide services, joining up with partners wherever possible and to make the most of the Council’s assets
+• Continuing to find new ways to provide services, joining up with partners wherever possible and making best use of the Council’s assets.

 • Continuing to drive growth in Plymouth’s economy.
 Supporting and creating jobs helps maintain income to support local services.